elharo/community/tutorials/appengine-modeling-entity-relationships.md

     phone_number = db.PhoneNumberProperty()
     work_phone_number = db.PhoneNumberProperty()

-Update the form with the new field and you are back in business.
+Update the form with the new field, and you are back in business.
 Soon after redeploying your application, you get a number of new complaints.
 When they see the new phone number field, people start asking for even more fields.
 Some people want a fax number field, others want a mobile field.
 Some people even